Beware of the Cat: Tales of the Wicked Japanese Bakeneko and Nekomata – Part 1

 Stories about Bakeneko suggest that the favorite form to shift into for these devious cats is their owners or other humans.
 This change reportedly makes the cats so happy that they put napkins on their heads and dance.

-Other powers of the mythical Bakeneko include: summoning fireballs, their tails acting as torches to set fires, controlling the dead, and cursing (or killing) their previous owners, if they see fit.
+Other powers of the mythical Bakeneko include summoning fireballs, using their tails as torches to set fires, controlling the dead, and cursing (or killing) their previous owners, if they see fit.

 - Chinese May Have Loved Cats before Ancient Egyptians